ErickSimoes/PuzzleSimonSays/README.md

 * Add flaming effect to torches.

 ### Future features
-* Each sphere must emit a different sound.
+* Each sphere must emit a different sound;
+* The ambient change when the player out of the building.

 ### Necessary adjustments
 * Update links of this file.